5 Day Devotional: “New Year, Same Mission: LEARN”

-September 16, 2024 / First Baptist Church Elgin
+January 20, 2025 / First Baptist Church Elgin

-Day 1: Defending the Gospel
+Day 1: The Foundation of Learning – Transformation Through the Gospel

 Summary: